Irrelon/ForerunnerDB/readme.md

 Please check below for details of any changes that break previous operation or behaviour of ForerunnerDB.
 Changes that break functionality are not taken lightly and we do not allow them to be merged in to the master branch without good cause!

+## Since Version 1.3.36
+In order to support multiple named databases Forerunner's instantiation has changed slightly.
+In previous versions you only had access to a single database that you instantiated via:

+	var db = new ForerunnerDB();

+Now you have access to multiple databases via from the main forerunner instance but this requires that you change your instantiation code to:

+	var fdb = new ForerunnerDB();
+	var db = fdb.db('myDatabaseName');

+Multiple database support is a key requirement that unfortunately requires we change the instantiation pattern as detailed above.
+Although this is a fundamental change to the way ForerunnerDB is instantiated we believe the impact to your projects will be minimal as it should only require you to update at most 2 lines of your project's code in order to "get it working" again.

 ## Since Version 1.3.10
 The join system has been updated to use "$join" as the key defining a join instead of